 When any technology sees its popularity increase quickly, the number of malicious actors seeking to take advantage of new and untrained users also grows.
 Video Conferencing is one such technology.
 It has become an essential tool for remote workforces.
 Now, some 6 plus months into the new COVID-19 world, it’s a good time to revisit videoconference security.

 Good cyber security hygiene can help keep out unwanted attendees, protect your employees and secure your data.
 Here are six security tips to help manage access to remote conferencing platforms and prevent a security breach.

 Enable passwords for all meetings

 Meeting IDs can be easily guessed which allows unauthorised attendees to join even if they have not received an invite.
-Ensure you set a meeting password and then communicate this password to attendees via a secured channel.
+Best practice for video conferencing is to set a meeting password and then communicate this password to attendees via a secured channel.

 Ensure the host joins first

 The host of the video conference should join the meeting first and then control admittance through the “waiting room”.
 This feature on conferencing software puts participants in a separate virtual room before the meeting.
 It allows the host to admit only those who are authorised to participate in the conference call.

 Once all invited attendees have joined, lock the meeting to prevent access from unauthorised attendees.